zchee/golang-wiki/Windows.md

+> The Go project's official download page is at [https://golang.org/dl](https://golang.org/dl/).
+>
+> After downloading a binary release suitable for your system, you can install go by following  the official installation instructions at [https://golang.org/doc/install](https://golang.org/doc/install#install).

-# Go under Microsoft Windows
+# Go for Microsoft Windows

 The Windows port is stable and officially supported.